Electric Bike Range Test

 How far can I go on a single charge?

 We get this question a lot.
-The answer is quite complicated and can not be really distilled to one single number.
+Finding an e-bike's exact range is quite complicated and can not be really distilled down to one single number.
 Some manufacturers post very "ideal" range figures, so it is difficult to compare range from bike to bike.

 Posting the "real world" range number might not appear impressive and could hurt sales.
 We aim to give a true picture of our bike's battery range.

-The truth: Range depends on many factors including...
+The truth: E-Bike range depends on many factors including...

 This is all great.
 But HOW FAR CAN I GO!?

 Hang on, we will get there.
-To answer this question properly, we have conducted real-world test to find out how much energy you need to go one mile.
+To answer this question properly, we have conducted a real-world test using our e-bikes to find out how much energy you need to go one mile.
 We can then extrapolate the data to get a close estimate of how far you can expect to go on a charge.

 How we did the range test: